 Australia is not known for its mountains, with one exception perhaps.
 The exception is Mount Kosciuszko which to some counts as part of the Seven Summits (the highest summit on each of the seven continents).
 I will not debate here whether or not it or Carstenz Pyramid on the island of New Guinea should count as the Australian/Australasian representative in that list.
+Mount Kosciuszko is, of course, one of Australia’s five highest summits and this blog is about my wanderings over them over two days in January 2018.

 Mainland Australia has two principal mountain areas.
 The first is the Great Dividing Range which runs north-south through Queensland and into northern Victoria.
 The Snowy Mountains area forms the southern end of the Great Dividing Range and lies in southern New South Wales and northern Victoria.